iamfinnz/RI-Footwear/README.md

 Created by : <a href="https://www.instagram.com/ilhamarf7/">iamfinnz</a>

 # Note
-I developed this project using the codeigniter framework in visual studio code
+I developed this project using codeigniter framework in visual studio code